FRCR 2B Examination Advice

 Dukes Case Review

-Please click here to see the SRT Recommended books and website to aid revision for your final exam.
+Please click here to see the SRT Recommended books to aid revision for your final exam.

 Just like we warn patients they may feel a hot flushing feeling during IV contrast so they don’t get panicky when it happens… the following are also normal feelings which myself and my colleagues experienced leading up to the exam: